jsleb333/hypergeometric_tail_inversion/README.md

 - Appendix B: Overview of the hypergeometric distribution.
 Figure 2 is generated from `hypergeometric_tail/hyp_tail_plot.py`.
 Figure 3 is generated from `hypergeometric_tail/hyp_tail_inv_plot.py`.
-Algorithm 1 is implemented in the source file `source/hypergeometric_distribution.py` as the function `hypergeometric_tail_inverse`.
+Algorithm 1 is implemented in the hypergeo file `hypergeo/hypergeometric_distribution.py` as the function `hypergeometric_tail_inverse`.
-Algorithm 2 is implemented in the source file `source/hypergeometric_distribution.py` as the function `berkopec_hypergeometric_tail_inverse`.
+Algorithm 2 is implemented in the hypergeo file `hypergeo/hypergeometric_distribution.py` as the function `berkopec_hypergeometric_tail_inverse`.

 - Appendix C: In-depth analysis of the ghost sample trade-off.
 Figure 4 is generated from `mprime_tradeoff/plot_epsilon_comp.py`.